 From Static Lists to Active Engagers

-Your standard export tells you who you connected with and maybe when, but it offers zero clues about their current needs or buying intent.
-A signal-based approach, on the other hand, monitors the real-time engagement on your LinkedIn content—the likes, comments, and shares.
+Your standard export tells you who you connected with and maybe when, but it offers zero clues about their current needs or lead intent.
+A signal-based approach, on the other hand, monitors the real-time engagement on your LinkedIn content, the likes, comments, and shares.
 This surfaces people who are actively in-market.

 Think about the difference: